• Skip to primary navigation

 Updating Dining Room Chairs

-Vintage finds can be well worth the money saved instead of buying something new.
+Vintage treasures can be well worth the money saved instead of buying something new.
 But refreshing those older pieces can be difficult and time consuming.
 Let me help you restore your chairs to their former glory!
 Take that old upholstery and turn it into a beautiful wooden masterpiece with this DIY wood seat replacement.

-To give you an idea of how old they were, horse hair was used for the seat cushion padding.
+To give you an idea of how old they were, horse hair was used for the seat pads.
 Apparently this was a popular technique in the 19th century.
-Take a look at how to turn upholstered dining chair seats like these ones into wooden seats!
+I thought about just buying replacement cushions but they didn't have the aesthetic appeal I was going for.
+I also wanted something that would clean up better with kids.

 A New Look With Wooden Seats